apache/arrow/docs/source/java/quickstartguide.rst

 Create a Schema
 ***************

-**Schema** holds a sequence of fields together with some optional metadata.
+**Schemas** hold a sequence of fields together with some optional metadata.

-Example: Create a schema describing datasets with two columns: a int32 column "A" and a utf8-encoded string column "B"
+Example: Create a schema describing datasets with two columns: an int32 column "A" and a UTF8-encoded string column "B"

 .. code-block:: Java